-Students who interrupt their graduate studies for one or more semesters must file for re-entry at the Registrar's Office prior to the term in which they plan to return.
+Students who interrupt their graduate studies for one or more semesters must file for re-entry using the following form: Re-entry form prior to the term in which they plan to return.
 The six-year time period for completion of the requirements for the master's degree will be extended no more than two semesters for such nonattendance.